Things to Do at Mari Mari Cultural Village

 Traditional Tribal Houses

-Explore authentic replicas of five different tribal houses, each representing unique architectural styles and cultural practices of Sabah's indigenous communities
+Explore authentic replicas of traditional homes from five different tribes, each built using original materials and techniques, showcasing unique architectural styles and cultural significance.

 Practical Information